MLJAR Studio vs Tableau

 Best fit userData analysts, data scientists, and researchers who want Python, notebooks, and local control.Analytics teams and organizations prioritizing BI, dashboard delivery, and access management.

-Pricing modelMLJAR Studio uses a $199 perpetual license that includes one year of updates.
-MLJAR AI is an optional $49/month add-on, and you can also use Local LLMs or your own AI provider.Subscription-based pricing per user role and plan tier.
+Pricing modelMLJAR Studio offers a free plan, paid Pro and Business tiers at $20/month and $60/month, and a separate $199 perpetual license with one year of updates for Local LLMs and your own AI provider keys.Subscription-based pricing per user role and plan tier.

 Migration